 For implementing data protection by design, you have to start at the initial phase of any system, service, product, or process.

-You can begin by considering your intended processing activities, the risk to individuals, and the possible measures you can take to comply with the data protection principles, and what you can do to protect individual rights.
+You can begin by considering your intended processing activities, the risk to individuals, the possible measures you can take to comply with the data protection principles, and what you can do to protect individual rights.
 These considerations should include the following:

 - The costs of implementation of any measures